-If a student becomes ill and is unable to attend any portion of clinical practice, they are to notify their CI and the assigned PTHMS DCE as early as possible on each day of absence.
-During Clinical Education Experiences I-IV, students are expected to learn how to determine when it is appropriate to call in sick.
+If a student becomes ill and is unable to attend any portion of clinical practice, they are to notify their CI and their assigned DCE as early as possible on each day of absence.
+During CE experiences I-IV, students are expected to learn how to determine when it is appropriate to call in sick.
 For example, if the student's illness could pose a threat to patients' or clinicians' health, the student should not go to the clinical setting.
+Please also refer to Departmental COVID-19 policies.